morel-g/generative-models/Readme.md

 ## Toy datasets

 Experiments with continuous and discrete toy datasets for general diffusion models.
+The config files are available in `configs/cfg/toy/*.yaml`.

 ### Continuous datasets: